chloechiaw/chloechiaw.github.io/_posts/2025-11-09-Vector-Addition.markdown

 | Single element/thread       | Coalesced      | ~Same as baseline | Low computational intensity |
 | Optimized (8 elem, strided) | Coalesced      | Best              | Both coalescing + intensity |

 Not a kernel expert but even this implementation seems pretty rudimentary.
-However, I think these problems are a good way to feel like you are "discovering" these strategies one at a time which makes it more fun!
+However, I think these problems are a good way to feel like I'm "discovering" these strategies one at a time which makes it more fun!